Ladybugs, or lady beetles (Hippodamia convergens) are the best known garden predators available.

 The subject of popular children’s books and a universal sign of luck, lady beetles — also known as ladybugs, or ladybirds (Hippodamia convergens) — spend their lives in both adult and larval stages feeding on mites, aphids, other soft-bodied bugs and all the insect eggs they can find.

-For a large selection of beneficial insects, including live ladybugs, we recommend Planet Natural.
-One half pint — 4,500 ladybugs — treats an average size garden and costs only $26.00 (FedEx 2-day shipping included!).
+Shop our large selection of beneficial insects, including live ladybugs, at Planet Natural.
+One half pint — 4,500 ladybugs — treats an average size garden for $32.95 with FedEx 2-day shipping included!

 Note: Larvae will eat approximately 400 aphids prior to pupating.
 Adults will consume more than 5,000 aphids during their lifetime.

 Tip: Ants feed on the honeydew that sucking insects (aphids, mealybugs, thrips) produce and will vigorously protect these pests from their natural enemies.
 If possible, control ants prior to release.